-To work out if your dog has blisters, take a careful look.
-Indeed, a top tip is to look for tiny blisters (these have a special name - vesicles).
-You are more likely to see baby-blisters (vesicles) than their big brother.
-This is because the dog often rubs and pops the mature blister, and destroys the evidence, leaving behind an ulcer (a crater in the skin).
+To determine if your dog has blisters, take a careful look at the affected area.
+You may see tiny blisters (vesicles).
+You are more likely to see small blisters than larger ones.
+This is because a dog will often rub and pop the mature blister and destroy the evidence, leaving behind an ulcer (a crater in the skin).

 How Do I Treat My Dog's Blisters?

-In this scenario, rest the dog so he takes the weight off his paws.
+In these scenarios, rest your dog so they take the weight off their paws.
 Apply a layer of moisturizing barrier cream, and lightly bandage the paws.
-Change the dressing twice a day, and be vigilant for a bad smell or discharge.
-If this happens, get straight to the vet.
+Change the dressing twice a day, and be vigilant for odor or discharge.
+If this happens, go straight to the vet.

-If you spot blisters elsewhere on the body, then get the dog checked by a vet.
-This is because blisters can be a sign of autoimmune disease, and need to be looked at.
+If you spot blisters elsewhere on the body, your dog must be seen by a vet.
+The blisters can be a sign of autoimmune disease or another illness and need to be looked at.

-Whilst waiting for the appointment, don't be tempted to interfere or pop the blister.
-Try and leave it intact because it can give the vet lots of information.
-Indeed, an intact blister is extremely valuable when it comes to running diagnostic tests such as cytology or histology.
+While waiting for the appointment, don't be tempted to interfere or pop the blister.
+Try and leave it intact because it can give the vet needed information.
+An intact blister is extremely valuable when it comes to running diagnostic tests such as cytology or histology.

 How are Blisters in Dogs Similar to Blisters in People?

 A blister is a blister - a bubble-like separation of the top sheets of epidermal cells.
-Whilst the signs are the same, the reasons they form are different in dogs to people.
+While the signs are the same, the reasons they form can be different in dogs and people.

 Of course, blisters can form in dogs due to friction, repeated rubbing, or thermal burns.
 But this is the exception, rather than the rule, and an underlying health problem is the more likely explanation.